learntheropes/learn-the-ropes/content/en/share-secrets-between-own-devices.md

   - p2p
   - signal
   - keybase
+  - bitwarden
   - pgp
 ---
-## The problem
+## The problem of sharing not so secrets text between own devices
 I often want to share private info between own devices and keep them saved.
 My devices are an Ubuntu laptop and two phones, one Android and one Iphone.
 I have been using [Signal](https://signal.org/en/) and [Keybase](https://keybase.io/) for this.
 I have the feeling that Keybase, after the acquisition by Zoom, will be discontinued soon (they already just discontinued the public pages).
 Also the file sharing feature has always been buggy for me on iOS.
 On Signal Desktop I'm often logged out and I need to reconnect with the phone, loosing all the share message.
+There might be also the option to use [Bitwarden](https://bitwarden.com/help/attachments/#:~:text=%EE%A7%B0%20Menu%20button.-,Select%20%EE%A4%BF%20Attachments.,Select%20the%20Save%20button.) attachments, but I never investigated it.
-## Keet
+## Use Keet as the sharing solution
 I started today to use [Keet](https://keet.io/) for this scope.
 Keet is p2p chat software, developed on Holepunch that allows encrypted video and text without a server.
 The connection is peer-to-peer.
 A Keet client for all the OS I'm using is already available, altrough in alpha stage.
 To connect the devices to the same chat room, the user(s) need to share a room invite link, that is a long string of text starting with `punch://`.
 While considering if was better to share the string using Signal or email to PGP, I realized that all my devices were physically in the same room, so I could just create the room on the Keet linux client and that share the invite link with a qrcode.
-## Qrencode
+## Use qrencode to generate a qrcode
 qrencode is a software to generate qrcode from string on Debian based Linux distributions.
 You can easlily install it from Ubuntu Software GUI or from terminal with:
 ```bash